-C. Maryville College permits the possession and consumption of alcoholic beverages in residential living units located within Beeson Village, Court St. Apartments, Carnegie, Lloyd, and Pearsons Halls in which all residents of that living unit are of legal drinking age (21 years or older).
+C. Maryville College permits the possession and consumption of alcoholic beverages in residential living units located within Beeson Village, Court St. Apartments, Carnegie, anc Lloyd Hall, in which all residents of that living unit are of legal drinking age (21 years or older).
 A “living unit” may be a room, suite or apartment to which a student is assigned.
 Bedrooms within a suite or apartment are not considered separate living units, but part of the larger living unit.
 Guests who are also of legal drinking age are permitted to possess and consume alcohol in these designated living units.

 1. While consumption of alcohol is permitted under Section C above, no consumption of alcohol may take place when individuals under 21 years of age are present.

 2. Residents discovered to have students or guests under the legal drinking age (under 21 years of age) consuming alcoholic beverages in their living unit, or present while alcohol is being consumed, will be in violation of this Alcohol Policy and subject to appropriate disciplinary action.
 All persons present in a living unit where this occurs will be subject to disciplinary action.
 Residents of the living unit where a violation occurs may be subject to disciplinary action whether or not they are present at the time of the violation.